Starstruck captures the reality of being a Kiwi in London | Molly Codyre

-Chaotic decisions and too many pints – Rose Matafeo’s ‘Starstruck’ captures the reality of being a Kiwi in London
+Chaotic decisions and too many pints – Rose Matafeo’s Starstruck captures the reality of being a Kiwi in London

 Starstruck is a deeply funny and brutally honest romcom – but for Kiwis it is also so much more than that, writes Molly Codyre